PhilippTeepunkt/bridge_segmentation/README.md

 # bridge_segmentation
-Implementation of a unsupervised Point Cloud Segmentation Pipeline for Beam-Slap-Bridges
+Implementation of an unsupervised Point Cloud Segmentation Pipeline for Beam-Slap-Bridges